• Home

 How To Carve A Duck

-3. To separate the breasts ease your knife along the breast bone to remove it, then it will be easy to slice the breast.
+4. To separate the breasts, ease your knife along the breast bone to remove it, and then it will be easy to slice up the breast.

-This will give four good servings of tender meat without any fattiness and there are still the legs and bits here and there, which you can make tasty Rillettes De Canard for your appetizer table.
+This will give four good servings of tender meat without any fattiness, and the legs and bits, which you can make tasty Rillettes De Canard for your appetizer table.

 Ways To Stuff A Duck & Sauce It Up